 - 1. Attain a cumulative Grade Point Average (GPA) of 2.0 in their graduating term. - 2.
-Take a minimum of 15 hours of course instruction from Northeast Community College. - 3.
+Take a minimum of 15 credit hours of course instruction from Northeast Community College for a degree, 9 credit hours for a diploma, and 6 credit hours for a certificate. - 3.
 Follow the Catalog that was in effect when the student first enrolled.
 A new Catalog will be followed if there has been a break in enrollment, if the student has changed majors, or if the previous program curricula is not available. - 4.
-Complete the Graduation Application. - Meet the additional requirements specified for the degree, diploma, or certificate (See Catalog section in Degree, Diploma, Certificate, or Programs of Study). - 6.
+Complete the Graduation Application. - 5.
+Meet the additional requirements specified for the degree, diploma, or certificate (See Catalog section in Degree, Diploma, Certificate, or Programs of Study). - 6.
 Have all financial obligations addressed.

-DEGREE REOUIREMENTS
+DEGREE REQUIREMENTS